ichsanputr/awesome-programming-video/how-to-contibute.md

 <img src="https://raw.githubusercontent.com/ichsanputr/awesome-programming-video/main/assets/img/howto4.png">

-- Back to main page of your fork repository you will see button that ordered you to compare & pull request, please click that and you was succesful to enter your video recommendation
+- Back to main page of your fork repository, you will see button that ordered you to compare & pull request, please click that and you was successfully to enter your video recommendation

 <img src="https://raw.githubusercontent.com/ichsanputr/awesome-programming-video/main/assets/img/howto5.png">